STUDENT PROFILE

 Betsy Ryerson found that conducting cancer research is exactly what her brain was made to do.

-After spending time in a biochemistry lab at Winthrop and then at a summer honors program at Harvard Medical School, she has found exactly the field she wants to pursue.
+After spending time in a biochemistry lab at Winthrop, at a summer honors program at Harvard Medical School and then at the University of Florida, she has found exactly the field she wants to pursue.

 “As far as research goes, I find the complex and minute details of biochemistry to be simply beautiful and humbling,” said the junior biochemistry major from Rock Hill who is in Winthrop’s honors program.
 “I find such joy in learning these complexities, and doing research allows me to learn them first-hand.
 I am also a problem-solver at heart, so knowing that my work may solve a current issue and help other people is particularly motivating.”